Community Service Tent Program

-- All requesting parties must submit a BCSO Tent Request Form to the BCSO.
+- All requesting parties must submit a Community Service Tent Request Fillable to the BCSO.
 Completed forms can be mailed, faxed or emailed to the BCSO as set forth on the form.
 All requests for tent use must be submitted in a timely fashion in order to reserve a tent.
 Applicants are urged to submit their requests as far in advance as possible as our tents are in high demand.
 It is the requesting party’s responsibility to confirm receipt of the tent application by the BCSO.

 - The BCSO will review your Request for approval and contact you if a tent is available for your use.